 Hank Aaron State Trail

 The Hank Aaron State Trail stretches from the lakefront to Miller Park and beyond.
-Enjoy a mix of urban settings and natural scenes on this trail which runs west on-street from Lakeshore State Park through the Historic Third Ward, along Canal Street in the Menomonee River Valley, and then off-street along the river and on dedicated trails for more than 6 miles.
+Enjoy a mix of urban settings and natural scenes on this trail, which runs west on-street from Lakeshore State Park through the Historic Third Ward.
+It continues along Canal Street in the Menomonee River Valley, and then goes off-street along the river and on dedicated trails for more than 6 miles.

 The Beerline trail runs north to south along the western side of the Milwaukee River.
-The trail is named “Beerline” because of its location near where many of the old Milwaukee breweries were located.
-The trail begins at Pleasant Street, just north of downtown and goes north through Gordon Park and continues through the Riverwest neighborhood following the path of an old railroad line.
-At just under four miles, the trail extends just north of Capitol Drive to the border between the city of Milwaukee and Glendale.
+The trail is named “Beerline” because of its proximity to where many of the old Milwaukee breweries were located.
+The trail begins at Pleasant Street, just north of downtown and goes north through Gordon Park.
+It continues through the Riverwest neighborhood following the path of an old railroad line.
+At just under 4 miles, the trail extends just of Capitol Drive to the border between the city of Milwaukee and Glendale.

 Seven Bridges Trail